Jeff Landry: Whistleblower lawsuit

 In November 2021, the former district attorney's office criminal division deputy director, Matthew Derbes, sued Landry, alleging that he not only concealed records instrumental to Derbes's sexual harassment complaints, but also retaliated against Derbes.
 The previous year, Derbes filed a complaint against his immediate supervisor, Pat Magee, over his inappropriate treatment of women in the office.
 According to the suit, investigations were hampered by the office and the complaints were deliberately mischaracterized to avoid the reporting requirements.
 Additionally, when reporters filed public-records requests, Landry sued and asked a judge to seal all records, something that the editor of The Advocate, Peter Kovacs, characterized as wholly egregious, saying, "In my 40 years as an editor, I’ve never seen a journalist get sued for requesting a public record".
 A judge sided with the press and, once new complaints arose against Magee, he resigned.
 Following the resignation, Landry released a memo with enough publicly identifiable information to expose Derbes as the whistleblower.

 Governor of Louisiana (2024–present)

 2023 election

 On October 5, 2022, Landry launched his campaign for governor of Louisiana in the 2023 election.
 He was endorsed by the Republican Party of Louisiana and former president Donald Trump.
 In September 2023, the Louisiana Board of Ethics charged Landry with accepting a gift in relation to his position as state attorney general.
 Landry was also accused of accepting private air travel from campaign donors.
 Furthermore, the charging document claims Landry did not report the complimentary flights in financial disclosures to the Ethics Board.
 Landry called the charges "election interference" and blamed Governor Edwards, who appoints board members.

 Landry was elected governor in the primary election on October 14, 2023, with 52% of the vote, averting a runoff election.
 His closest competitor, Democrat and former Louisiana transportation secretary Shawn Wilson, received 25% of the vote.
+Voter turnout was low in Louisiana's 2023 gubernatorial election, with only about 23% of registered voters casting a vote.